 Basketball court tiles over grass need to have perforations to allow water and sunlight to penetrate through to the ground.
 You’ll commonly find these outdoor sports tiles on grass featuring polypropylene or PVC plastic.
 These work as pickleball court tiles too.

 An official court measures 50 by 94 feet.
 But a playing basketball backyard court at your home can be almost any size.
 For a regulation 3-point line on a half court size basketball flooring, you’ll want about 50 feet of width and 45 to 50 feet of depth.

-Some indoor court tiles can be used in weather, including PVC and poly based interlocking sports floor tiles.
-Other types of indoor sports flooring, such as vinyl that resembles wood, will not stand up to external conditions.
+Some indoor court tiles can be used temporarily in weather, including PVC and poly based interlocking sports floor tiles.

 Greatmats Court Floor Tiles Flat Top 12-1/8 x 12-1/8 x 5/8 inch for Court Floors